XenitAB/xenitab.github.io/README.md

 ## Website

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.

+## Prerequisites

+- Node.js 18.0 or higher
+- Yarn package manager

 ## Installation